Saturday 4th July 2009 By: Jennifer Parsons

 "It will be flexible and it will be something we won’t have to tear out," Huting said.

 The money will be disbursed over four fiscal quarters.
-The board distributes 5.75% of the Isle Casino and Hotel at Waterloo adjusted gross receipts to capital projects, nonprofit organizations and charities.
+The board distributes 5.75 percent of the Isle Casino and Hotel at Waterloo adjusted gross receipts to capital projects, nonprofit organizations and charities.

-Work on the project began in January of 2009 and be completed at the end of 2010, Huting said.
+Work on the project will begin in January and be completed at the end of next year, Huting said.

 "We will in all likelihood start the season without a locker room which isn’t all that terrible because teams refuse to go in them right now," Hurley said.

-Board members discussed funding a city-owned facility, but noted that the University of Northern Iowa baseball team used the ballpark and the Northwoods League Waterloo Bucks draw people from the region.
+Board members discussed funding a city-owned facility, but noted that the University of Northern Iowa baseball team uses the ballpark and the Northwoods League Waterloo Bucks draw people from the region.

 "It’s an asset to the entire Cedar Valley," Hurley said.

-The $590,000 pledge is in addition to $190,000 the BHCGA gave toward field improvements at the ballpark.
+The 590,000 dollars pledge is in addition to 190,000 dollars the BHCGA gave toward field improvements at the ballpark.
 Flooding changed the city’s priorities, Hurley said.